RESSLab-Team/Panel_Zone_Model_OpenSees/README.md

 The subroutine is applicable to the OpenSees framework.

-# AUTHOR

-Code Developed by: Prof. Ahmed Elkady, University of Southampton

 # LICENSE

 This project is licensed under the MIT License - see the LICENSE.md file for details